Dear Main Street, don't just focus on survival... Now is your time to thrive!

 Importance of Rebuilding Community, Regenerating Local Economies

-When you shop at a local businesses, a larger percentage of the dollars you spend there is reinvested in the local community and, on average, more jobs will stay there.
+When you shop at a local business, a larger percentage of the dollars you spend there is reinvested in the local community, and, on average, more jobs will stay there.
 In addition, successful local businesses encourage others to be their own boss, follow their passions and create their own small businesses, growing a strong local, grassroots economy based in a strong entrepreneurial culture.

-Inevitably some businesses will shutter because of this crisis and vacancies will expand across our main streets.
-It’s important to look at these vacancies not as blights on a community but as spaces of opportunity for regeneration.
-Small business accelerator programs, incubators for startups and free or low cost work spaces will help bring more varied foot traffic while also providing a space for innovation and a focus around small business growth.
+Inevitably, some businesses will shutter because of this crisis and vacancies will expand across our main streets.
+It’s important to look at these vacancies not as blights in a community but as spaces of opportunity for regeneration.
+Small business accelerator programs, incubators for startups, and free or low-cost workspaces will help bring more varied foot traffic while also providing a space for innovation and a focus on small business growth.
 Creating subsidized or affordable space for local retailers, chefs, artists and creatives will help build up the area’s cultural attractions to be even stronger than they were before this crisis.
 When you provide spaces for entrepreneurs and their employees who may have lost jobs due to closures to begin new ventures, you build local wealth and create a stronger and more unique identity for your community.

 The coming months will be critical to determining which small businesses are able to survive and which Main Street districts are able to come through the other side of this pandemic in a position to succeed.